vigetlabs/sxsw/project-5/readme.md

 #### Additional Steps

 Once everything is set up and working, you should be able to see a stream of events being published at [https://console.particle.io/logs](https://console.particle.io/logs).
+This is helpful for debugging, and seeing how quickly Particle is registering your events.

+#### Challenge

+- Take control of the on board LED that indicates the device's status and make use of that to respond to events.
+Some various thoughts:
+  - Give everyone in your group a different color to display when they broadcast their unique event.
+  - Map the value of the sensor to the RGB value in the rainbow.